Exoplanet and cosmology discoveries awarded Nobel Prize in Physics

 Exoplanet pioneers

-Michel Mayor is an emeritus professor at the University of Geneva, and Dider Queloz is a professor at the University of Geneva and the University of Cambridge.
+Michel Mayor is an emeritus professor at the University of Geneva, and Didier Queloz is a professor at the University of Geneva and the University of Cambridge.

 In the early 1990s, when Queloz was Mayor’s PhD student, they were using the Haute-Provence Observatory in southern France to search for subtle changes in the light coming from nearby stars in a quest for signatures of planets beyond the Solar System.
 These pioneering observations eventually revealed 51 Pegasi b, the first exoplanet found around a star like our Sun.